ItsTanPI/Physics-Engine/README.md

 - **OpenGL**: The project is built using OpenGL, with the following libraries:
   - **GLFW**: For handling window creation and input.
   - **GLEW**: For managing OpenGL extensions.

+## Contributing

+Feel free to fork the repository, create a branch, and submit pull requests.
+Contributions are welcome!